Back-to-School 2021: Gearing up for school in-person five days a week (Updated 07/28/2021)

 - All students will return to in-person learning five days a week; those requesting distance learning need to enroll in a K-12 virtual academy online school option now offered in Anoka-Hennepin.
 The A/B hybrid learning format will also not be offered in 2021-22.

-- Face coverings/masks are required on student transportation.
+- Cloth face coverings or masks are required on student transportation following federal guidelines.
 This is a federal requirement and not a rule under the authority of the school district.

 Health and safety protocols